koalaman/shellcheck/shellcheck.1.md

     used to tell shellcheck where to look for a file whose name is determined at runtime, or to skip a source by telling it to use `/dev/null`.

+**source-path**
+:   Add a directory to the search path for `source`/`.` statements (by default,
+    only ShellCheck's working directory is included).
+Absolute paths will also be rooted in these paths.
+The special path `SCRIPTDIR` can be used to specify the currently checked script's directory, as in `source-path=SCRIPTDIR` or `source-path=SCRIPTDIR/../libs`.
+Multiple
+    paths accumulate, and `-P` takes precedence over them.

 **shell**
 :   Overrides the shell detected from the shebang.
 This is useful for
     files meant to be included (and thus lacking a shebang), or possibly